CrescentCloud/AWS-CICD-Terraform/README.md

 Store Terraform state files in an S3 bucket for centralized management.

 #### CodeBuild Project:
-Set up a CodeBuild project to build and deploy your infrastructure.
+Set up a CodeBuild project to build and deploy infrastructure.

 #### Terraform Destroy:
 Configure CodeBuild to run Terraform destroy commands for cleanup.